gfranzini/tracer-manual/configuration/step-2-featuringtraining.md

 #### Hash-breaking

+If we use hash-breaks of 2 features the similarity detection in string 2 won’t work because we break the reuse units the wrong way:
+AB CD E$
+NA BC DE XY Z$
+As you can see, the AB feature in string 2 is split between NA and BC.
+For string 1, on the other hand, hash-breaking works:
+AB CD E$
+GH AB CD DE LM
+In this case the breaks allow us to find the reuse.

 #### Shingling

 Both bigram and trigram shingling work to detect the example reuse above in strings 1 and 2.
 It doesn’t matter what method we use.
 What changes, however, is _performance_.

 ## Customising parameters or _properties_

+In TRACER, the featuring settings can be changed in the tracer_config.xml (see Figure 6.2).

+Let’s assume we want to change the above property in order to run trigram shingling on the text.
+The changed property will look like this: